dhairyraval/Pico-CTF/General Skills/Static-ain't-always-noise.md

 - A bash script `itdis.sh`

-We need to find flag from tthe given binary - looking at the level description we can use the bash script to extract readable strings from `static`
+We need to find flag from the given binary - looking at the level description we can use the bash script to extract readable strings from `static`

 ### Solution